 As humans, we weren’t to spend our day indoors.
 Most importantly, without enough sunlight people can feel lethargic and even somber.
 Open up curtains or move furniture around to ensure more natural light can enter the room.
 One study from View Dynamic Glass reported 51% drop in the incidence of eyestrain and 63% fewer headaches.
 The study also reported increased alertness and productivity.

 DON’T neglect air quality

 Equally important to natural light is the air quality.
 There’s a big reason HVAC companies service big offices- an air filtration and ventilation system is essential to preventing a stuffy, disease-prone environment.
 Not only should the air be clean, but the temperature should stay at moderate levels to promote productivity.

 We’ve been in the business several years, and we know a thing or two about coworking spaces.
 From small private offices for individuals to large office suites for enterprises, we have an office solution for all businesses, regardless of their size or industry.
 Compare our pricing plans here.
-For more content for entrepreneurs and businesses, visit Level Office’s blog today.
+For more content for entrepreneurs and businesses, visit Novel Coworking’s blog today.